erajayatech/go-opentelemetry/v2/README.md

 Here is checklist for you to check wheter you already implement this `v2` fully.

-1. Your import is using `v2` and ranme.
+1. Your import is using `v2` and rename gootel.

 ```go
 import gootel "github.com/erajayatech/go-opentelemetry/v2"